 Popular Destinations to Travel Vegan in Europe

 There are quite a few!
 The UK (London, Edinburgh, Glasgow, Bristol) has a huge scene.
 Poland and the Netherlands were great in each of the cities I visited.
-Madrid, Paris and Prague were enjoyable.
+Madrid, Paris, and Prague were enjoyable.
 Porto, Portugal has a fantastic buffet called Da Terra.
 Berlin is one of my favourites for its abundance of choice, quality and its affordability.
 What I liked about the cities already mentioned is that there are a variety of cuisines available.
 I like to be able to eat veganized Thai, Chinese, Indian, Vietnamese, Indonesian, Mexican, Italian, Middle Eastern, sweets and even junk food classics (American burgers and dogs) as well as local cuisines when I’m traveling.
 I grew up on a multicultural diet: one set of Dutch grandparents, the other Cypriot and my Malaysian aunt who exposed me to a variety of flavours at a young age.

 A lot of people love Budapest, but I discovered I’m not a big fan of this type of cuisine!

 The UK, Germany, Netherlands, Poland, Denmark, Czechia, Spain, Portugal, Greece and Hungary to name but a few.
 There are so many more and the scene is changing quickly.
-I apologise to the readers if I have left any of their favourite countries out!
+I apologize to the readers if I have left any of their favourite countries out!
 I’m sure when I return to some of these destinations, there will be even more choices.

 Popular Destinations to Travel Vegan in the USA